-There used to be a stigma attached to solo travel, but in an age where people are less constrained by social conventions and we are encouraged to celebrate our status rather than be confined by it, solo travel is a rapidly rising holiday sector in 2017 and 2018.
+There used to be a stigma attached to solo travel, but in an age where people are less constrained by social conventions and we are encouraged to celebrate our status rather than be confined by it, solo travel is remaining a growing holiday sector in 2018 and 2019.

 Information available to us now allows us to find the best resorts, read countless reviews, check the real time weather forecasts and book equipment and activities online and well in advance.
-This all lends itself well to skiing holidays, which has led them to become a huge upcoming market for the solo traveller.
+This all lends itself well to skiing holidays, which has led them to become a huge market for the solo traveller.
 At the end of the day, we are all different and have our own interests, physical abilities and let’s face it, danger thresholds.
 Skiing has always been a big market for families and couples, but equally, there are a lot of relationships where people don’t share the same interests.

 Why skiing is perfect for solo holidays

 Skiing is a perfect choice for a solo holiday: an opportunity to test yourself, lose your inhibitions and have total control over your holiday.
 If you want to spend another hour conquering that downhill descent, then you can go for it, dinner and drinks can wait, they will still be there later.